DVidal1205/obsidian-vault/D&D/Game Information/Sessions/Session 010.md

 ### Player Subplots
 #### Claude
 - Begin studying at the University, taking [[Planes and Dimensions]], [[Algebraic Thinking]], and [[Foundational Writing]].
+- After going home and preparing for school, Claude will notice an item in his bag that he did not remember packing.
+Within it is going to be a vial of fey essence, collected by Dvita off of Blark.
+- Fey Vial: drinking this will send Claude into a wild magic frenzy, which he will struggle to maintain control over Dvita.
+Typical Wild Magic effects, and wicked flashbacks of his past life (Beautiful Fey City, Wildfires, Chambers, Chains, etc).
+- Going to begin feeling really sleepy at night, despite getting his designated trance.
+Time also stops adding up.
+During this time, Dvita will have been scouting out the Western District, and Dvita can notice this by the mud on his boots or the unlocked window.
+Dvita has been slowly awoken since the Old Stones, and will continue to do research before acting on anything.
 #### Emil
 - Begin studying at the University, taking [[Planes and Dimensions]], [[Algebraic Thinking]], and [[Foundational Writing]].
 - Eventual interacting with Von Jax, lead researcher in Detricite Amplicite Dynamics.
 He will show great interest in the arm, and will tell him that it is definitely the work of his great * 7 grandfather, Professor Jare Jax, denoted by the OBVIOUS j on the right pointer finger, as seven was his lucky number.